-- 1. extract some information from each document, and then - 2. combine the extracted information from all documents
+- 1. extract some information from each document, and then - 2. combine the extracted information from all documents this is is document 1

 It is often convenient if the extraction phase produces a sequence of key-value pairs (where a particularl key can occur more than once in the sequence), and the combination phase combines these pairs into a dictionary.